kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ### HTTP/S

 You may download files via [HTTP/S](http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/).
-The maximum number of returned results is X. Partners will need to use a Kaltura Session (KS) in order to request a list of events.
+The maximum number of returned results is X. Partners will need to use a KS to request a list of events.

 The results can be filtered on any of the parameters.
 For example:
 * http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/filter:resourceIdsLike/RESOURCE-ID